Grading Student Assignments

 - Clicking on the Grade button from the assignment summary page (or from an individual student row in the Assignment grading table) will launch a single user grading interface.
 This view maximizes screen real estate for grading functions by removing the top navigation and side bars, offering the option to switch between 3 different grading views via the bottom right button:

-- The default grading view when you enter the interface has many of the same features for grading individual students available in previous versions of eClass: viewing the status, submission time, a link to the uploaded file, and entry areas for the grade, comments, and for uploading response files.
+- The default grading view when you enter the interface has standard features for grading individual students: viewing the status, submission time, a link to the uploaded file, and entry areas for the grade, comments, and for uploading response files.
 There are links at the top left that link back to the course main page, the assignment summary page, to the assignment settings, and a link to View all submissions.
-The top right features buttons to go to the previous or next student as well as a dropdown box to select particular students (note that in large courses, this dropdown sometime loads slowly).
+The top right features buttons to go to the previous or next student as well as a dropdown box to select particular students (note that due to poor performance, this dropdown list has been capped to show a maximum of 30 students - if a course has more than this, the assignments grading table view in #3. above can be used to launch particular students 'grade' view.)
 The bottom right buttons switch between the 3 grader interface panels.

 - The second panel of the new grading interface will be of great value for instructors working with file submissions assignments.
-The new navigation features in the top portion are the same; below that the panel automatically converts most text file formats (.docx, .doc, .txt, .odt, .rtf) as well as online text submissions to PDF, displays them in the center panel allowing them to be marked up with comments, and has compact grade and feedback boxes on the right side.
+The new navigation features in the top portion are the same; below that the panel automatically converts most text file formats (.docx, .doc, .txt, .odt, .rtf) as well as online text submissions to PDF, displays them in the centre panel allowing them to be marked up with comments, and has compact grade and feedback boxes on the right side.
 The available PDF annotations are the same as previously available - see Grading PDF Assignments for more information.
-New in May 2020, it is now possible to rotate student submissions that have been uploaded in the wrong orientation.
+It is possible to rotate student submissions that have been uploaded in the wrong orientation.

 - The third panel is the same as the second except that the right hand column is removed.
 This view would be used for extensive PDF annotations where grades and additional comments are not required.
 This view also maximizes the space available to the PDF annotation tools (if the toolbar is missing icons they may have been forced onto a new line - switching to this view and/or collapsing the left nav column will widen the display and reveal the missing icons by making more space.)